Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 Z-code Utilities

-- Allen Garvin’s ztool, Python port of (most of) ztools
+- Allen Garvin’s ztool, most of ztools ported to Python

 - Unz: unpack Z-machine file info